 - An independent evaluation will be finalised by end 2021.

 - increased awareness of financial literacy and financial abuse

 - changes in attitudes and greater recognition that financial control in a relationship is unhealthy and a form of coercive control

 - reduced incidence of financial abuse over the long-term.

-These activities will contribute to changes in awareness and attitudes measured through the National Community Attitudes towards Violence against Women Survey (NCAS).
+These activities will contribute to changes in awareness and attitudes measured through the National Community Attitudes towards Violence against Women Survey.

-An independent evaluation will measure the success of individual initiatives, including measures of reach, such as downloads of the resources.
+An independent evaluation will measure the success of individual initiatives, including measures of reach.